For a faster, more profitable home sale

 Stash away your Santa collection so buyers can focus on your home, not your collection.
 Think minimal when it comes to decorating to avoid a cluttered look.

-Focal point Christmas decorating ideas:
+Holiday focal point decorating ideas:

 Cluster pots of poinsettias in groups of three.
 Why three?
 Odd-numbered arrangements are simply more pleasing and appear less studied to the eye.

-Sabrina Soto, interior decorator from HGTV, advises not to use any object “smaller than a grapefruit” when accessorizing.
+Sabrina Soto, interior decorator from HGTV, advises NOT to use any object “smaller than a grapefruit” when accessorizing.
 Small accessories tend to "disappear" in the overall landscape of a room.

 Fill large glass canisters with Christmas ornaments or objects from nature, like pine cones, cinnamon sticks or mandarin oranges; place one on each side of a fireplace mantle.